Publish with Us

 Volume 2

 Bladder cancer remains a major global health challenge due to its high incidence, recurrence rates, and reliance on invasive diagnostic procedures.
-While conventional methods like cystoscopy and urine cytology are standard, they often fall short in sensitivity, especially for early-stage disease.
+While conventional methods, such as cystoscopy and urine cytology, are considered standard, they often demonstrate limited sensitivity, particularly in detecting early-stage disease.
 Epigenetic alterations, particularly DNA methylation, are now recognized as critical in bladder cancer development and progression.
-Non-invasive urine-based DNA..
+Non-invasive..

 Research Article